Anne Ramsey

-Angelina Anne Ramsey-Mobley (March 27, 1929 – August 11, 1988) was an American actress.
+Anne Ramsey-Mobley (March 27, 1929 – August 11, 1988) was an American actress.
 She was best known for her film roles as Mama Fratelli in The Goonies (1985) and as Mrs. Lift in Throw Momma from the Train (1987), the latter of which earned her nominations for an Academy Award and a Golden Globe Award.
+Additionally, Ramsey's respective turns in both aforementioned films earned her two Saturn Awards.

-Early life
+Early life and education

 Ramsey was born in Omaha, Nebraska, the daughter of Eleanor (née Smith), the former national treasurer of the Girl Scouts of the USA, and Nathan Mobley, an insurance executive.
 Her mother was a descendant of the Pilgrims (William Brewster), and her uncle was U.S. Ambassador David S. Smith.
 Ramsey was raised in Great Neck, New York and Greenwich, Connecticut.
-She attended Bennington College where she became interested in theatre.
-She performed in several Broadway productions in the 1950s and married actor Logan Ramsey in 1954.
-They moved to Philadelphia where they formed the Theatre of the Living Arts.
+Ramsey attended prestigious Rosemary Hall in Greenwich and matriculated to Bennington College, where she became interested in theatre.
+Ramsey performed in several Broadway productions in the 1950s and married actor Logan Ramsey in 1954.
+They moved to Philadelphia, where they formed the Theatre of the Living Arts in 1959.

 Career

 In the 1970s, Ramsey began a successful Hollywood career in character roles and appeared in such television programs as Little House on the Prairie, Wonder Woman, Three's Company and Ironside.
 She appeared with her husband in seven films, including her first, The Sporting Club (1971), and her last, Meet the Hollowheads (1989).

 In 1988, Ramsey was nominated for the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress – Motion Picture for her performance in Throw Momma from the Train (1987), with Billy Crystal and Danny DeVito.
 The film also earned her a second Saturn Award for Best Supporting Actress; she had received her first for The Goonies (1985).
-In February 1988, she guest-starred on an episode of ALF that aired six months before her death.
-She also appeared in six films released in the two years after her death.
+In February 1988, Ramsey guest-starred on an episode of ALF broadcast six months before her death.
+She had a cameo part in Scrooged shortly before her death.
+Six further films in which Ramsey appeared were released in the two years following her death.

 Death

 Ramsey's somewhat slurred speech, a trademark of her later performances, was caused in part from having had some of her tongue and her jaw removed during surgery for esophageal cancer in 1984.

 In 1988, Ramsey's cancer returned.
-She died in August at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+She died on August 11 at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles, California; she was 59 years old.
 Ramsey is buried at Forest Lawn Cemetery in North Omaha, Nebraska.
+Her grave was unmarked.